 Take in a Show at the Lamb’s Players

 We recall the first time a friend invited us to a production at Lamb’s Players Theatre in Coronado.
-The set was impressive and the acting quality superb.
+The set was impressive, and the acting quality was superb.

 For a small-town boutique theatre, plays here in this live venue are first-rate.
 Past stage shows in this intimate setting include performances of notable productions like The Miracle Worker, Le Misérables, and Fiddler on the Roof to name a few.